Woman arrested at Mar-A-Lago had cash, signal detector in hotel room, prosecutors say

 CLICK HERE TO GET THE FOX NEWS APP

-In addition to the cash, Garcia told Judge Matthewman that agents found a cell phone, several credit cards, nine USB drives and five USB cards in her room.
+In addition to the cash, Garcia told Judge Matthewman that agents found a cell phone, several credit cards, nine USB drives and five USB cards in Zhang's room.
 The prosecutor added that the currency contradicted Zhang's claim to police that she had only $5,000 in a Wells Fargo bank account.

 President Trump was staying at Mar-a-Lago on the weekend of Zhang's arrest but was not on the property at the time.

-Fox News' Ivonne Amor and the Associated Press contributed to this report.
+Fox News' John Roberts and Ivonne Amor and the Associated Press contributed to this report.